Question:

 Foreign Grad Categories

 To begin with, not all foreign residents are equal.
 I like to classify foreign medical grads into a few separate categories.
 First, you have the foreign medical grads who are United States citizens and have passed the USMLE exams.
-These folks tend to have the greatest chance of acceptance because they do not have any VISA issues.
+These folks tend to have the most excellent chance of acceptance because they do not have any VISA issues.

 Now That I Know My Chances, What Should I Do?

-Hope that answers your question
+I hope that answers your question,